AMEERKOTTA/traded/README.md

 # **traded**
-## The Trading Platform for all Financial Markets
+## The Trading Platform for all Financial Markets.